-In November 2017 Holly Hedge purchased the field next to its entrance to enable the Sanctuary to create a Wild Flower Meadow and new habitat to protect existing species.
+Over the last 2 years Holly Hedge purchased land next to its entrance to enable the Sanctuary to create a Wild Flower Meadow and new habitat to protect existing species.

 Holly Hedge are trying to create a safe haven for wildlife affected by local housing development in neighbouring woodland and bring local bats, birds and woodland creatures within the protection of the Sanctuary.